 7. My favourite books of fiction are Charlotte’s Web and The Alchemist.

 So much of reality is fiction anyway.
 So why not embrace it?
 (For more on good books to read, check out: The Modern-Day Superhero Book Club.)

 8. “Ain’t No Mountain High Enough” could be my theme song.

 I am probably the only acrophobic prairie girl to successfully climb to the summit of Mount Kilimanjaro.
 I have never experienced a greater high than I did on August 11, 2009 at 7:15am when the sun rose to meet me at Uhuru Peak.
 No fear of heights, altitude sickness, or frigid temperature was going to keep me from reaching the Roof of Africa.
 I persisted and reaped the reward.
 Since then I have summitted Aigille du Midi in the Mont Blanc massif and Mount Olympus in Greece.
 Scary but fun.
-And it’s led to a new love and life goal: to summit a mountain on every continent.
+And it’s led to a new love and life goal.

 Feel free to send me anything resembling the above and I will respond in kind.